In-line Flexo Printing Guidelines

 In-line flexographic printing & bag making

 Flexography is a relief printing process using photopolymer plates that are .112 thick.
 In many respects flexo is like printing with rubber stamps.
 Our printing is done in-line with the bag making.
 Rolls of paper are unwound into the bag machine, printed up to three colors, handles applied, side folds formed and seam glued, individual bag cut away from web of paper, bottom folded and pasted, and the finished bag is packaged for shipment.
-Click here to view a video of this process.
+Click here to view pictures of this process.

 Ink color matching and proofing